Your first and most effective defense against internet-based threats.

 The topic is an important one: how do you make sure you have a secure router?
 It’s your first line of defense against automated malware attacks trying to get at your computer from the internet to install more malware.

-You want to make sure there aren’t big gaping holes.
+You want to ensure there aren’t big gaping holes.
 And sadly, very often and by default, there are.

 Here are the most important steps to a more secure router.

 Become a Patron of Ask Leo! and go ad-free!